Finding the Best Shoes for Plantar Fasciitis:

 The best women's shoes for plantar fasciitis should allow your feet to breathe.
 If you have a wider foot, it is essential that you buy wide-fitting shoes for plantar fasciitis.
 If your toes are constricted at the front of the shoe, you create further stress and pressure on this painful part of your body.

-Trinity Navy Leather - Loafers for Plantar Fasciitis
+Luna: Soft Taupe Leather - Ballet Pumps for Plantar Fasciitis

 5. Buy the right shoe size